ezajko/etf-spark/docs/patterns/navigation/slim-nav.md

 ## Styling

-This component typically uses a dark background (`$ez-footer-bg`) with white text to differentiate it from the main white header.
+This component typically uses a dark background (`$site-footer-bg`) with white text to differentiate it from the main white header.